Omega 1952 Seamaster, White Honeycomb 3,6,9,12, 2577-11

 • Lug Width: 18mm

-• Favourite Paired Strap: Delugs Tan Barenia Signature
+• Favourite Strap Pairing: Delugs Tan Barenia Signature

 Acquired: Feb.
 2, 2021, through Those Watch Guys.